 Block 10 – Kochstrasse 1-5, Wilhemstrasse 39.
 Includes the prominent corner block by Aldo Rossi, with Jay Johnson, Gianni Braghieri, Christpher Stead.
 I don’t seem to have posted on this, just an image on my general IBA 87 post, so here it is again:

 Block 11 – Charlottenstrasse 96-98, by John Hedjuk.
-A tower and two separate wings, oft photographed as one of Berlin’s oddities.
-My post here.
+A tower and two separate wings, oft photographed as one of Berlin’s architectural oddities.
+My original, rather lukewarm post here.
+Subsequently, my interest in the building triggered a campaign to save it from some major alterations, the campaign ran on this and other blogs, eventually reaching the press – first, second, third, fourth, fifth, sixth, seventh, eighth and finally, success!

 Blocks 28 & 31, known as ‘Ritterstrasse North’.
 Planned by, and including buildings by, Rob Krier.
 Post here, in which I may have confused things by indicating that ‘Ritterstrasse South’ is something separate from Block 33 (see below).
 Am now not sure, but it doesn’t really matter – have a wander round the whole area, as it’s interesting, and also you could make a field trip of the whole area, taking in the Jewish Museum itself, as well as Hermann Hertzberger’s Block 30 on the other side of Lindenstrasse, and Erich Mendelsohn’s I G Metall (Metalworkers union building) to the south.